fancidev/qtinter/README.md

-`asyncslot` is derived from [qasync](https://github.com/CabbageDevelopment/qasync) but rewritten from scratch.  qasync is a fork of [asyncqt](https://github.com/gmarull/asyncqt), which is a fork of [quamash](https://github.com/harvimt/quamash).
+`asyncslot` is derived from [qasync](https://github.com/CabbageDevelopment/qasync) but rewritten from scratch.  qasync is derived from [asyncqt](https://github.com/gmarull/asyncqt), which is derived from [quamash](https://github.com/harvimt/quamash).